ciaranconners/repeat.it/_README.md

 Log-in/Sign-in

-On your first visit to Repeat.io, create a user name and password and you'll automatically be logged into the site.
-You'll need to be signed into Repeat.io any time that you would like to review or change decks that you've created.
+On your first visit to Repeat.it, create a user name and password and you'll automatically be logged into the site.
+You'll need to be signed into Repeat.it any time that you would like to review or change decks that you've created.

 Home page